tardate/LittleArduinoProjects/playground/GranularSynth/README.md

 # #368 GranularSynth

-Building an ATmega328 granular synth module in an Altoids can.
+Building an ATmega328 granular synth module in an Altoids can .. because granular synthesis is a basically how they make Altoids, right?

 ![Build](./assets/GranularSynth_build.jpg?raw=true)